 What’s Next is published by Richard Watson, a writer, speaker and scenario thinker that helps organisations to think further ahead.

-As well as being the founder of What’s Next, Richard is co-founder of Futures House Europe (a specialist scenario planning agency) and is the author of four best selling books about the future, including Future Files (sixteen worldwide editions).
+As well as being the founder of What’s Next, Richard is a network member of Stratforma (a specialist scenario planning agency) and is the author of four best selling books about the future, including Future Files (sixteen worldwide editions).

 Richard has worked with, amongst others, Cambridge University, Coca-Cola, General Electric, IBM, Ikea, Imperial College, London Business School, McDonald’s, McKinsey & Company, Ministry of Defence, RAND, Samsung and Shell.
 Subject matter expertise includes global trends, scenario planning, innovation and creativity.